“I was in prison, and

 Don’t get involved in the New Age of astrology and spirit guides, secular music and movies.
 If you let these things into your life, then you are sure to have more trouble than you can imagine.
 There are Christian alternatives to the world and its ways.
 Life is the beautiful gift of God through His Son, Jesus Christ, and we should not take for granted what God has done for us.
 The Bible is the [written] Word of God and sheds Light to guide us and teach us.
 We should take heed of God’s Word before we listen to anyone. ...God is unchangeable and won’t lie.
 God’s Word is sure and we should eat of Gods Words and continue in it, not being swayed by what the world is saying.
 We had better listen to God rather than man.
 We are close to the “Day of the Lord” and we all need to repent and turn to God with a pure heart.
 If we are not rooted and grounded in God’s Word then when the storms of life come we will fall and be destroyed.
 Let the love of God rule and reign in your hearts.

 There is another thing which I would like to share.
 I have a Christian brother here in prison with me who is from Yugoslavia and lived most of his life there.
 He is one of the most sincere and dedicated Christians that I have wet and God has put it on my heart as to why we in America are so lukewarm in our Christianity.
 We have become undisciplined in living as Christians at all times (we’ve allowed sinfulness to be accepted into the church without a fight).
 We aren’t committed to our commitment to God.
 We have taken for granted the Bible, our freedom of religion, our freedom of speech, and all the rights that our Constitution was meant to stand for.
 Now that we are losing our freedoms we see the possibility (reality) of losing our Christian freedom.
 A time is coming when martyrdom will again be a common word among true Christians.
 I’ve seen in my Yugoslavian brother a commitment to God and a disciplined attitude to live a holy life for God that we as Americans should have.
 We should be setting an example to a dying world of Christ Jesus living in us and through us.
-If we truly believe that Jesus Christ is coming soon - we should be doing everything possible for God.
-Let that Light shine!
+If we truly believe that Jesus Christ is coming soon -

 I was raised in a lower class environment as a child and given the standard education in Christianity.
 Even though I understood on an intellectual level, I never truly understood or felt in my heart a true relationship with God.
 At a very early age I was introduced to the gangster mentality, and so began my personal little crime spree.
 It lasted almost 20 years.
 During those years I was involved with everything from prostitution to extortion, from armed bank robbery to international smuggling.
 It was all quite grand and glamorous, the Devil’s work always is in the beginning.
 It never can last because Satan is ugly as is all he puts his hand to, and I had become a part of that ugliness.
 The last two years of my spree were spent on street corners trying to sell the only thing I had left.
 But most times using a gun because what I had left wasn’t worth paying for.
 I suffered from severe drug addiction, “gangsteritis,” but most of all complete spiritual and moral bankruptcy.
 I had hit bottom.
 I really don’t want to get into the things I saw or did or what was going on out there.
 Trust me when I tell you it was beyond the most horrid of nightmares.
 What I do want to tell you about is the night God touched me and I awoke from the horror of what was my life.